aleksei-berezkin/fluent-streams/README.md

 Fluent Streams is a JavaScript and TypeScript library that offers a rich API for lazily processing iterables such as arrays, sets, and more.
 At its core is the [Stream](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Stream.html), a lightweight, stateless wrapper around an iterable.
 The library also includes [Optional](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/Optional.html), which represents a value that may or may not exist.

 The library's primary goal is to provide an API that closely mirrors JavaScript's Array, while introducing a variety of additional, powerful methods inspired by libraries like Ramda and Underscore.
-Using Fluent Streams feels like working with a familiar Array that has been significantly enhanced with extra functionality.

 ## Installation